RajdipChatterjee/Stream-Core/README.md

 Required role: `user` or `artist`

-Returns up to 10 music records with artist details populated.
+Returns up to 10 music records with `username` and `email` populated for each artist.

 ### Get All Albums